-The best evidence of the fair value of a financial instrument at initial recognition is the transaction price unless the instrument is evidenced by comparison with other observable current market transactions in the same instrument or based on a valuation technique whose variables include significant data from observable markets.
-Any difference between the transaction price and the value based on a valuation technique where the inputs are not based on data from observable current markets is not recognised in the Statement of Comprehensive Income on initial recognition.
+The best evidence of the fair value of a financial instrument at initial recognition is the Transaction price unless the instrument is evidenced by comparison with other observable current market transactions in the same instrument or based on a valuation technique whose variables include significant data from observable markets.
+Any difference between the Transaction price and the value based on a valuation technique where the inputs are not based on data from observable current markets is not recognised in profit and loss in the Statement of Comprehensive Income on initial recognition.
 Subsequent gains and losses are only recognised to the extent that they arise from a change in a factor that market participants would consider in setting a price.